Aliases for CHRNB3 Gene

 GeneCards Summary for CHRNB3 Gene

-CHRNB3 (Cholinergic Receptor, Nicotinic, Beta 3 (Neuronal)) is a Protein Coding gene.
-Diseases associated with CHRNB3 include cannabis abuse and autosomal dominant nocturnal frontal lobe epilepsy.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transmission across Chemical Synapses.
+CHRNB3 (Cholinergic Receptor Nicotinic Beta 3 Subunit) is a Protein Coding gene.
+Diseases associated with CHRNB3 include duane retraction syndrome and cocaine dependence.
+Among its related pathways are Peptide ligand-binding receptors and Nanog in Mammalian ESC Pluripotency.
 GO annotations related to this gene include drug binding and acetylcholine-activated cation-selective channel activity.
 An important paralog of this gene is CHRNA3.